Dante-Cadiz/lemon-qualitycontrol/README.md

 - The client is interested in accurately and instantly predicting from a given image whether a lemon is of good or poor quality.
 This business objective will be delivered by the development and deployment of a TensorFlow deep learning pipeline
 - The content satisfying these two business objectives will be combined into a Streamlit dashboard and delivered to stakeholders.

+## Agile Development / User Stories
+- How are they fulfilled via dashboard

 ## Hypothesis and how to validate?
 * There will be a clear visual difference noticeable between the average images for each label; good and poor quality lemons